 S-NRUFs can be initiated by the CRTC or RPC at any time, utilizing whatever formats the CRTC or RPC may recommend.

-See Appendix B for Typical mid-year R-NRUF and S-NRUF Timeline.

 The following table summarizes the differences between the above four types of C-NRUFs.
 The level of detail required, as well as the timing, varies for each of the four types of C-NRUFs.